Article in Mobile App Development category.

 How Will You Pay With Your Smartphone in the Future?

 The question is, who will win out?
-Several companies have launched mobile wallet products which have flopped, and no company has emerged as a clear leader yet.
+Several companies have launched mobile wallet products that have flopped, and no company has emerged as a clear leader yet.
 Things may change come the next iOS updates.
 Apple Pay, which is already available at more than 50% of retailers in the US, will be coming to messages as a peer-to-peer payment option.
 We may not need anything more than the basic iPhone to make almost all of our transactions.
 Will Apple completely take over the mobile wallet revolution?